 Prieto Ramos, F. & Guzmán, D. (2022).
 Institutional translation profiles.
 A comparative analysis of descriptors and requirements.
 In T. Svoboda, Ł. Biel & V. Sosoni (Eds.), Institutional Translator Training (pp. 49-72).
 New York: Routledge. doi:10.4324/9781003225249-5.

-(b) Relationship between legal translation competence and performance
+(b) Relationship between legal translation competence and quality assurance

-The analysis of translation issues and inadequacies identified during the annotation process of LETRINT 1+, and as part of studies on translation adequacy and corrigenda in WS2, contributed to testing and refining a quality evaluation framework for the revision of selected translations by several groups of evaluators of varying levels of legal thematic and legal translation expertise.
-LETRINT’s holistic approach to quality (Prieto Ramos, 2015) was used as the basis to develop a taxonomy of quality markers, error types and severity levels tailored to institutional translation.
+The analysis of translation issues and inadequacies identified during the annotation process of LETRINT 1+, and as part of studies on translation adequacy and corrigenda in WS2, contributed to testing and refining a Framework for Translation Quality Metrics that was used for quality assurance purposes.
+To this end, LETRINT’s holistic approach to quality (Prieto Ramos, 2015) was the basis to develop a taxonomy of quality markers, error types and severity levels tailored to institutional translation.
 The framework also considers the practices analyzed in WS1 and a review of professional, academic and institutional approaches and standards.
-The quality evaluation exercises were designed to examine the potential impact of specialized translator training and professional experience on several indicators of legal translation performance (forthcoming outputs).